abhishekkujur1307/HackerRank-Solutions/README.md

 # HackerRank Solutions
-I will be uploading all my solutions on HackerRank.
+I will be uploading all my solutions from HackerRank.